eecs582-andlars-hasinha-hejohns/bpfscripts/README.md

 # Requirements
 We require the use of linux kernel v6.2.x or greater and bpftrace v0.19.0 to be able to run all of our scripts in this repo.

+You should be able to install bpftrace as follows:
+`sudo apt install -y bpftrace`

 # Usage
 bpftrace requires root privilege to run so all the scripts in this repo require you to call them as follows:
 `sudo ./script_name.bt`